 - 1.1 This report seeks approval for the updated Housing Revenue Account (HRA) Business Plan, its associated rent increases and capital programme.
-The HRA Business Plan sets out the 30-year investment strategy for the management and maintenance of the Council's housing stock together with investment proposals for additional homes. - 1.2 Increasing pressures resulting from inflation levels, the cost-of-living crisis and the government's decision to cap social rents at 7% to avoid further pressures to social tenants, have meant that the HRA has had to make some incisive decisions in terms of creating a sustainable strategy for the 30 year business plan.
-In order to meet the management and maintenance requirements of the Council's housing stock, together with the investment ambitions for additional homes, some reductions and changes as per paragraph 4.12.4 have had to be made.
+The HRA Business Plan sets out the 30-year investment strategy for the management and maintenance of the Council's housing stock together with investment proposals for additional homes. - 1.2 Increasing pressures resulting from inflation levels, the cost-of-living crisis and the government's decision to cap social rents at 7% for 2023/24 to avoid further pressures to social tenants combined with historic decisions to reduce rents as part of the Welfare Reform and Work Act 2016, have meant that the HRA has had to make some incisive decisions in terms of creating a sustainable strategy for the 30 year business plan to meet the management and maintenance requirements of the Council's housing stock, together with the investment ambitions for additional homes, some reductions and changes as per paragraph 4.11.4 have had to be made.